TriKro/rsb-content/part2-the_index/generative-vs-evaluative.md

 # Generative vs. Evaluative

 Do we have a clear hypothesis to _evaluate_ or do we need to _generate_ a clear idea?
-This distinction depends on our ability to understand what makes a clear hypothesis.
+This distinction depends on our understanding of what makes a clear hypothesis.

 > _“Our customers really want our product.”_

-This hypothesis is clearly bad for a number of reasons.
+This hypothesis is bad for a number of reasons.
 The most obvious is that it’s tautologically correct and not worth investigating.
 If they are our customers, then they have already purchased our product, and that is a good sign they actually want it.

 It is roughly equivalent to, “If the piece of paper is flammable, it will burn when ignited.”